joshbeard/vagrant-pe27_migration/Readme.md

 system will be upgraded to 2.8.2.
 From 2.8.2, it will be upgraded to 3.3, thus migrating the databases that we can use on our new, permanent master.

-The new 3.3 master should have the same `certname` as the in-place 2.7 master that's being migrated to.
-This is to provide a seamless transition for any agents currently using the 2.7 master.
-Without this, all SSL certificates would have to be re-generated and re-signed.

 You could, technically, upgrade the same box in incremental versions, but that's usually undesirable and generally preferable to start with a clean system.